13.2 Hot and Cold Applications: The Role of the HCA

 • Clients with metal implants (pacemaker, joint replacement)

-Cold applications are used for acute or sudden injuries such as treat sprains, fractures, or fevers and are therefore useful right after an injury.
-Cold applications have numbing effect so relieves or reduces pain.
-When the blood vessels vasoconstrict blood flow to the area and as a result, less blood is able to come to the area.
+Cold applications are used for acute or sudden injuries, such as treat sprains, fractures, or fevers, and are therefore useful right after an injury.
+Cold applications have a numbing effect, so they relieve or reduce pain.
+When the blood vessels vasoconstrict, less blood is able to flow to the area.
 This in turn, decreases bleeding and reduces swelling.
 Cold is applied during the first two to three days following an injury.

 Complications

-Cold temperature can cause burns, pain, blisters, and poor circulation (See Table 13.2.1 above).
-When cold is applied for a long time, blood vessels dilate; this occurs as the body tries to warm the body temperature.
-Persons at risk for complications include older adults, fair-skinned persons, those with decreased sensation to heat and pain.
-Persons with dementia and those who have metal implants are also at risk for injury.
+Cold temperature can cause burns, pain, blisters, and poor circulation (See Table 13.2.1.)
+When cold is applied for a long time, blood vessels dilate as the body tries to warm the body temperature.
+Persons at risk for complications include older adults, fair-skinned people, and those with decreased sensation to heat and pain.
+People with dementia and those who have metal implants are also at risk for injury.
 Others at risk for complications include:

 • Scarring of the skin